influxdata/giraffe/giraffe/README.md

 - **gridOpacity**: _number.
 Optional.
 Recommendation: do not include.
 Defaults to 1 when excluded._ A value between 0 and 1 inclusive for the [_CanvasRenderingContext2D globalAlpha_](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/globalAlpha) of the grid lines.
 Applies to the inner horizontal and vertical rule lines.
 Excludes the axes and the border around the graph.

 - **showAxes**: _boolean.
 Optional.
 Recommendation: do not include.
-Defaults to true when excluded._ Indicates whether Plot axes should be visible.
+Defaults to true when excluded.
+Exception: not configurable and always false for Gauge, RawFluxDataTable, TableGraph._ Indicates whether Plot axes should be visible.
 Applies to both x-axis and y-axis simultaneously.

 - **axisColor**: _string.
 Optional._ The _CSS color value_ of the axes and the border around the graph.
 Excludes the inner horizontal and vertical rule lines.